makerdao/community/governance-exercises/VoteWizard_poll_exercise_04/README.md

 ###  Response #2

-Emergency sentiment poll is live on the voting portal - [title of the poll](https://vote.makerdao.com/polling/...)
+Emergency sentiment poll is live on the voting portal - [Emergency Response Poll - Risk mitigation options - August 9, 2023](https://vote.makerdao.com/polling/...)

 Please review and vote for one of the options.